 Curiously enough for a horse that was soon to become the subject of some big wagers, Soorak was 20/1 when he won a Nursery on debut at Rosehill in mid-November 1921 with Spurway having a modest £1 bet on the tote.
 Both owner and trainer were slow to realise just what they had on their hands.
 Eased in his work at Victoria Park and kept off the scene for nigh on six weeks, Soorak came back to win another Nursery and the prestigious December Stakes in the space of three days at the A.J.C.
 Summer Meeting.
 Indeed, Soorak’s only loss as a two-year-old came at Rosehill when resuming from a three-month break in April and burdened with 10 st. 1lb, but it was merely the precursor to a brilliant victory in the Sires’ Produce Stakes at Randwick at his last appearance for the season with Frank Spurway securing 6/1 and more for his money.

 In winning the Sires’ Produce, Soorak, ridden by Jim Pike, relegated Theory and the boom Victorian filly, Rosina, winner of the Ascot Vale Stakes, into the minor placings.
 Incidentally, that race more than any other, confirmed that a new homebred stallion sensation had arrived upon the scene in the shape of Woorak.
-For the horse had no less than four representatives in the line-up, namely Sir Andrew; the Breeders’ Plate winner, Salrak; and Wolverine; apart from the winner, and all performed creditably.
+The horse had no less than four representatives in the line-up, namely Sir Andrew; the Breeders’ Plate winner, Salrak; and Wolverine; apart from the winner, all performed creditably.
 This crop was only the stallion’s second, although his first hadn’t achieved anything of note up to that time.
 Rosina subsequently franked the form when she stepped out to win the Champagne Stakes on the second day of the fixture, a race in which Soorak was a non-starter.

 In clear and tranquil weather 80,000 people packed into Randwick Racecourse on Derby Day.
 It was the largest crowd ever seen at Randwick on the first day of a Spring Meeting up to that time – and while most looked forward to the Derby with interest, the real drawcard was the third of those epic clashes between Gloaming and Beauford, this time in the Spring Stakes.
 Something of the atmosphere at Randwick on that September afternoon was captured on canvas by Martin Stainforth in his famous painting of the finish of that race.
 The picture, showing Beauford narrowly holding Gloaming at bay, now hangs in the A.J.C. committee room.